Chapter 1

 The repository exists on GitHub and you can see its clone URL.

-With the repository created, the next step is bringing that project to your machine.
-On GitHub, click Code, copy the HTTPS URL, and run these commands in your terminal.
+With the repository created, the next step is to bring the project to your machine.
+On GitHub, click Code, copy the HTTPS URL, and run the commands in your terminal.

 In the terminal